rinikerlab/lightweight-registration/docs/source/registrationdetails.rst

 =====================

 The method for the determination of uniqueness, deciding whether or not two structures are the same, is the core of any chemical registration system. lwreg uses a hash-based approach to identify duplicates.
-As all comparisons are simply string comparisons, lwreg is a fast approach in any modern database system.
+As all comparisons are simply string comparisons, lwreg is a fast approach in any modern database system and does not require any database extensions for handling chemical structures.

 Methodology of Molecule Hash Computation
 ----------------------------------------